marcelmaatkamp/nexus-ssl-nodepki/README.md

 # Sonatype Nexus with Self Signed Certificates

 Setting up SSL certificates in Sonatype Nexus can be a somewhat daunting task (like modifing server.xml) if one isn't a developer.
-Therefore I've made a docker-compose.yml which will modify the server.xml, installs a little PKI infrastructue (whith the help of https://github.com/aditosoftware/nodepki) which will generate root certificates which can be installed on all systems which need to connect to Nexus and generates a certificate for Nexus itself and how to include the certificates in Nexus' own keystore.
+Therefore I've made a docker-compose.yml which will modify the server.xml, installs a little PKI infrastructue (whith the help of https://github.com/aditosoftware/nodepki) which will generate root certificates which can be installed on all systems which need to connect to Nexus and generates a certificate for Nexus itself in Nexus' own keystore.

 TLDR;
  * Generate root and server certificates